Table of contents

 5. Hosting for the server

-Using TAGGRS, we take you step by step through this setup.
-During setup, we will explain to you all the components step by step to set this up for your business.
+Using TAGGRS, we take you through this setup step by step.
+During the setup, we explain to you all the parts step by step to set this up for your business.

-The benefit of Server Side Tracking via Google Tag Manager is that it is built on top of your existing structure.
-This means that you can easily add it and also vice versa: bring it back to its current state.
+The advantage of Server Side Tagging via Google Tag Manager is that it is built on top of your existing structure.
+This means you can easily add it and also vice versa: bring it back to its current state.
 As a result, you can start testing what this method means for your business fairly risk-free.

-Want to take advantage of the benefits that Server Side Tracking provides for your business and/or your customers?
+Want to take advantage of the benefits that Server Side Tagging offers for your company and/or your customers?
 Then create a TAGGRS account for free.
-We offer you the setup and guidance to get everything out of your tracking.
+We provide you with the setup and guidance to get the most out of your tracking.

 Frequently Asked Questions